AKotov-dev/sscgen/README.md

 ## Certificate Generation

-All actions are done automatically via the **Generate** button in the GUI.
+All actions are done automatically via the **Create** button in the GUI.
 OpenSSL must be installed on your system.

 Commands executed internally by the program: